ricsanfre/pi-cluster/docs/_docs/gateway.md

 ## DHCP/DNS Configuration

+`dnsmasq` will be used as lightweight DHCP/DNS server.

+DNS configured as Resolver/Forwarder.
+See more details in [PiCluster - DNS Architecture](/docs/dns/).

-`dnsmasq` will be used as lightweigh DHCP/DNS server For automating configuration tasks, ansible role [**ricsanfre.dnsmasq**](https://galaxy.ansible.com/ricsanfre/dnsmasq) has been developed.
+For automating configuration tasks, ansible role [**ricsanfre.dnsmasq**](https://galaxy.ansible.com/ricsanfre/dnsmasq) has been developed.

+Manual installation process is the following:

 - Step 1.
 Install dnsmasq